qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   * :guilabel:`Minimum` and :guilabel:`Maximum legend symbol size`
     to control symbol size display in the :guilabel:`Layers` panel
 * the :guilabel:`Delay` in milliseconds of layers :ref:`map tips <maptips>` display
-* Whether QGIS should |checkbox| :guilabel:`Respect screen DPI`; see below.

-*Respecting screen DPI*

-If |checkbox| :guilabel:`Respect screen DPI` is enabled, QGIS will attempt to display the canvas with physically accurate scale on screen, depending on the monitor's physical DPI.
+* Whether QGIS should |checkbox| :guilabel:`Respect screen DPI`: If enabled, QGIS will attempt to display the canvas with physically accurate scale on screen, depending on the monitor's physical DPI.
 Symbology with specified display size will also be rendered accurately, e.g. a 10mm symbol will show as 10mm on screen.
 However, label font sizes on canvas may differ from those in